 Traditional Pubs and Craft Beer

-If a more traditional pint is your preference then the cosy freehouse King Billy just at the bottom of Sneinton Road has been featured in the Good Beer Guide for 15 years running and has regular folk music nights.
-Or you can visit the original old Fruit Market pub The Fox and Grapes at the end of one of the market lanes.
+The Sneinton Market area has excellent traditional pubs, but it’s also home to two of Nottingham’s best independent craft beer breweries.
+Liquid Light is a gem hidden gem while the ever popular Neon Raptor has a tap room right here in the market avenues.
+If a more traditional pint is your preference then the cosy freehouse King Billy has been featured in the Good Beer Guide for 15 years running and has regular folk music nights.
+Or you can visit the original old Market pub The Fox and Grapes and Bath Inn.

 Nottingham Wildlife Trust